qyf971/DMGENet-Air-Quality-Forecasting/README.md

 ## 🚀 Key Contributions

 1. **Multi-Graph Construction**
-   A novel construction method encodes diverse inter-station spatial relationships, providing the model with richer prior structural information.
+   We propose a multi-graph construction method that encodes diverse inter-station spatial relationships, thereby providing the model with richer prior structural information.

 2. **Spatiotemporal Feature Extraction Module**
-   A hybrid module that combines a **Gated Temporal Convolutional Network (Gated TCN)** and a **Hybrid Graph Learning Module (HGLM)** to separately capture temporal and spatial dependencies, enhanced by an **Adaptive Spatiotemporal Attention Mechanism (ASTAM)** to address spatiotemporal heterogeneity.
+   We develop a novel spatiotemporal feature extraction module that integrates a Gated Temporal Convolutional Network (Gated TCN) and a Hybrid Graph Learning Module (HGLM) to separately capture temporal and spatial dependencies, and further incorporates an Adaptive Spatiotemporal Attention Mechanism (ASTAM) to effectively address the inherent spatiotemporal heterogeneity in air quality prediction.

 3. **Dynamic Ensemble via Reinforcement Learning**
-   A dynamic ensemble strategy using an improved **Deep Deterministic Policy Gradient (DDPG)** algorithm to adaptively fuse outputs from multiple graph-based models.
+   We introduce a dynamic multi-graph ensemble method based on an improved Deep Deterministic Policy Gradient (DDPG) algorithm to adaptively integrate predictions from multiple graph-based models, thereby improving overall forecasting performance.

 ---